TimSousa1/topdown/README.md

 ```
 sudo pacman -S raylib
 ```
-Otherwise check you package manager or try building it yourself.
+Otherwise check your package manager or try building it yourself.